-In the spirit of promoting success, diversity and a positive college experience, the Inver Hills Community College – Paralegal Program will offer a diversity mentorship program to all interested students.
+In the spirit of promoting success, diversity and inclusion, and a positive college experience, the Inver Hills Community College – Paralegal Program will offer an inclusion mentorship program to all interested students.
 The Paralegal Program Director will coordinate student mentors to provide guidance, support and resource referral to first year paralegal students.

-The Paralegal Program has successfully increased the number of diverse students in the past five years.
+The Paralegal Program has successfully increased its inclusion and diversity of students in the past five years.
 We continue to strive to increase our percentages with students from all aspects of life, cultures, values, ethnicities, and experiences.
-In addition, we seek to support other diverse students such as international students, first generation college students, male students in a female profession, and students who have physical or emotional challenges.
+In addition, we seek to support and include other diverse students such as international students, first generation college students, male students in a female profession, and students who have physical or emotional challenges.

 Support for Students

 We understand that students enter the paralegal program with varied backgrounds, cultural, academic, and life experiences as well as demands of work and home-life.
 The Paralegal Program is rigorous, time intensive, and academically demanding.
 While these aspects can challenge the students’ learning process, the Paralegal Director, faculty, and staff provide guidance for student success.
 In addition, we want to provide a mentor relationship to make the transition and journey through the first year of the paralegal program a positive experience.

 Please complete the student inclusion survey to assist us in gathering accurate information to begin our diversity mentoring project.
 All responses will be anonymous.

 If you are interested in being mentored by an experienced student or if you would like to mentor someone else, read about the mentorship program here.
 To apply, fill out the appropriate Mentorship Interest Form to indicate your willingness to serve as a mentor (offer support and assistance) or mentee (seek support and assistance).